selinajcheng/Research/progress.md

 - [ ] [Computer science series](https://www.3blue1brown.com/topics/computer-science)

 ## Task Archive and Progress (shelved by dates done; reverse-chronological)
+### 2025-08-10 (Sunday)
+- **Lesson learned**: make sure you've saved everything and at least commit before exiting your tmux session *safely*.
+Do not have the same instance occur in which your SSH session terminates and you can no longer save your work.
+Spend a few seconds and save 45 minutes' worth of hassle and stress.

+### 2025-08-07 (Thursday)
+- **To be kept in mind for the future if doing human studies**: Need to account for the possibility of simply "getting better at the game" through familiarity.
+- Tested Gemini-2.5 Flash on the modified corners setup renders; next steps seem to logically be refining, testing to verify, then testing on the upper bound (Gemini-2.5 Pro)

 ### 2025-08-05 (Tuesday)
 - Scrapped Gemini API script to test the same triangle map task 1.0 (pair 1 map and 1 render) on Gemini-2.5 Flash and Pro
     - Feedback from standup got me to where I'd have gone in the first place,